| |

 |

-we rode in the "Covered Bridge Bicycle
+there is the "Covered Bridge Bicycle

 Tour."
-Our 80 miles took us
+Our 80 miles took us through

-through some beautiful countryside and
+some beautiful countryside and over 5 of

-over 5 of the old historic covered bridges in the
+the old historic covered bridges in the

-Willamette Valley of Oregon, east of the city of
+Willamette Valley of Oregon, east of the

-Albany.
+city of Albany.

 Pictures on the